MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 ## Next steps

 To display your verification status, navigate to Partner Center > **Account settings**.
-While you wait for the verification process to complete; continue to build, test, and prepare your submissions.
+While you wait for the verification process to complete, continue to build, test, and prepare your submissions.

 For more information, navigate to [Publish an extension][ExtensionsChromiumPublishExtension].
 For information on getting started with extensions, navigate to [Getting started with Microsoft Edge (Chromium) extensions][ExtensionsChromiumGettingStartedIndex].